squid-cache/squid-cache.github.io/CacheObjectProtocol.rst

 The '''cache_object''' is a pseudo-protocol used to access [:CacheManagerObject:Cache Manager Objects].
+It works on a very simple fashion.
+The client establishes a connection with the server.
+Request access to an object, optionally supplying a password.
+The server processes its request, maybe performing some management action, and writes the result down to the client, closing the connection.